 Architizer: What inspired the initial concept for your design?

 Brett Rhode: Physical and intangible site constraints, such as an immovable utility line, an unbreachable view corridor, and square footage requirements, called for a contracted building footprint and a tower extending skyward to new heights for the City of Austin.

 The client’s request to limit the number of residential unit floor plans and offer each unit type with a view toward a different direction around the city, warranted a strategy that maximized the unit mix and optimized an economy of scale.
 Four distinct floorplates are repeated to assemble four residential blocks.
 Each tier is slid and mirrored around a central core, creating an assortment of unit types and views.
 The undulating massing of what appears to be a series of precariously placed boxes, are highlighted by single story volumes dynamically cantilevered in an expression of the communal functions of the tower.

 What do you believe is the most unique or ‘standout’ component of the project?

 Cantilevered amenity spaces, with expanded ceiling heights and irregular floorplates, are inserted at level 9 and level 34, enriching a vertical community by providing common spaces interspersed at higher levels.
 The tower offers two entire floors of competitive and luxury condo amenities across these floors spanning 20,000 square feet.

-A cantilevered infinity pool protrudes 18 feet in the air at its furthest length on the ninth level.
+A cantilevered infinity pool protrudes 10 feet in the air on the ninth level.
 The sky lounge and exterior deck further accentuate the height of this tower with expansive views from atop the 34th floor extending 30 feet overlooking the city.
-The floor-to-ceiling glass window wall was made possible by removing most structural elements from the perimeter, allowing for unimpeded 360-degree views protected by Austin’s Capitol View Corridor.
+The floor-to-ceiling glass window wall in this space was made possible by removing all structural elements from the perimeter, allowing for unimpeded 360-degree views protected by Austin’s Capitol View Corridor.